react-prime/create-react-prime/README.md

       false
     </td>
     <td>
-      Installs the TypeScript variant of the specified boilerplate type. <b>Note:</b> only works for client.
+      Installs the TypeScript variant of the specified boilerplate type. <br /><b>Note:</b> only works for client.
     </td>
   </tr>
 </table>